Three ways that businesses can support LGBT+ people after Pride Month

 This means that there’s potentially a lot of money to be made come Pride Month.

+Some businesses know that.
 And they only see the money.

-Breaking out the rainbows for financial gain, superficially supporting LGBT+ people by waving flags, and adding a rainbow to their logo for the month.
+They break out the rainbows for financial gain, superficially supporting LGBT+ people by waving flags, and adding a rainbow to their logo for the month.

 But nothing else.

-Some of these businesses even donate to organisations that actively attack LGBT+ people's rights.
+This performative allyship is known as ‘rainbow washing’.
+Some of these businesses even donate to organizations that actively attack LGBT+ people's rights.

 Make a difference